IsaacIndex/yap-live-tool/TECHNICAL_README.md

 - Each `.wav` chunk is passed to `yap transcribe --locale SOURCE_LOCALE` and stripped of NUL bytes, leading/trailing whitespace, and repeated spaces.
 - Chunks that fail transcription simply continue the loop rather than aborting the session, despite `set -e`, to avoid terminating long recordings because of transient errors.
-- A short Python `unicodedata` probe ensures that the cleaned text contains letters or numbers before displaying it.
+- A lightweight Bash regex filter ensures that the cleaned text contains letters, numbers, or other visible symbols before displaying it.
 This filters out silence or punctuation-only artifacts, keeping the transcript readable.

 ### Technical Challenge: Balancing Accuracy and Resilience